locutusjs/locutus/_octopress/source/_posts/2013-05-04-coding-style.markdown

 for coding standards, instead of running our own.

-It saves us time maintaining and it becomes easier for people to contribute because they don't have to memorize php.js' own where we diverge.
+It saves us time maintaining and it becomes easier for people to contribute because they don't have to memorize where php.js diverges.

-For the most important parts, our codebase is already compatible with it, so we won't get any weird space+tab indentations as a result.
+For the big parts our codebase is already compatible with it, so we won't get any weird [space + tab](http://www.emacswiki.org/pics/static/TabsSpacesBoth.png) indentations as a result, as we start adding code that follows the guide.

 Going forward, contributions should comply with these conventions before being merged in.